Expert Insights: Calcium Tablets for Women's Health

 Types of Calcium Tablets Available

 You'll mainly find two types: calcium carbonate and calcium citrate.
-Calcium carbonate is more common and contains more elemental calcium per tablet.
+Calcium carbonate is more common and contains more actual calcium content per tablet.
 Calcium citrate is easier on your stomach and doesn't need food for absorption.
 Both have their place depending on your needs and lifestyle.

 Calcium Citrate vs. Calcium Carbonate: Which is Better?